How to Find Broken Links in Selenium

 Why should you check Broken links?

-You should always make sure that there are no broken links on the site because the user should not land into an error page.
+You should always make sure that there are no broken links on the site, because the user should not land on an error page.

 The error happens if the rules are not updated correctly, or the requested resources are not existing at the server.